what country has the most litter

 Whats on this page?

-What Country Has The Most Litter?
+What Country Has The Most Litter In 2024?

 Litter is a global environmental issue and one of the most pressing environmental problems that the world is currently facing.
 Every country produces a significant amount of waste, but some countries produce more than others.
 Whilst many dispose of waste correctly and recycle where possible, a monumental amount still ends up being littered.
-A huge 75% of people admit that they have littered in the past 5 years, with 9 billion tons of litter ending up in the ocean every year.

 Places Known For A Large Amount Of Litter